micmejia/bible-dump/NKJV/Job/Job 29.md

 When the Almighty _was_ yet with me, _When_ my children _were_ around me;

 ###### 6
-When my steps were bathed with [^a]cream, And the rock poured out rivers of oil for me!
+When my steps were bathed with cream, And the rock poured out rivers of oil for me!

 ###### 7
 "When I went out to the gate by the city, _When_ I took my seat in the open square,